fbsamples/messenger-platform-samples/handover_protocol/README.md

   2. `cd <REPO_DIRECTORY>`
   3. `npm install`
 2. Deploy the app to your server
-3. Set the following in the `env` file
+3. Set the following in the `env` file or in your environment variables.
   - `PAGE_ACCESS_TOKEN`
   - `VERIFY TOKEN`
 4. Run the code